-Fundamental research is paving the way for development of first vaccine for heart diseaseJuly 16th, 2014 in Medical research /
+Fundamental research is paving the way for development of first vaccine for heart diseaseJuly 16, 2014 in Medicine & Health / Medical research

 Researchers at Wayne State University have made a fundamental discovery and, in subsequent collaboration with scientists at La Jolla Institute for Allergy and Immunology (LIAI), are one step closer to the goal of developing the world's first T-cell peptide-based vaccine for heart disease—the number one killer in the nation.